python/cpython/Doc/library/io.rst

 .. class:: IncrementalNewlineDecoder

-   A helper codec that decodes newlines.
+   A helper codec that decodes newlines for universal newlines mode.
 It inherits :class:`codecs.IncrementalDecoder`.